- Copywriting Services

 UpNest, which helps match home sellers with realtors, says that all too often sellers neglect asking real estate agents about their ability to write listing descriptions.

 “You’ve cleaned up, decluttered, depersonalized, done some staging, and taken amazing photos.
 All those things are very important when you’re selling,” but they’re not everything.
 When you interview agents, “you should ask them for examples of previous listing descriptions they wrote.”

 The Association of Real Estate License Law Officials estimates there are about 2 million active real estate licensees in the United States.
 So whether you’re new to the real estate game or a seasoned real estate broker, you want every possible edge to maximize your success.

-Using the right words and phrases is the best way to tempt buyers and get your listings sold quickly and for the highest price.
+Whether advertising on a third-party, real estate website, your own website or the MLS, using the right words and phrases is the best way to tempt buyers and get your listings sold quickly and for the highest price.
 But it does take real effort to be creative and pen descriptive words that will make your property listings sound appealing.

 Many realtors don’t have the time or experience to write descriptions.
-A real estate copywriter can take on that task for you and make a significant difference in the way buyers perceive your property listings.
+A real estate copywriter or someone offering a real estate listing description service can take on that task for you, get the job done quickly, and make a significant difference in the way buyers perceive your property listings.

 Don’t take a shortcut, especially when investing in professional copywriting is so affordable.
 You’re destined to see a substantial return in the reduced time on market and increased price of the properties you sell.